AppImage/docs.appimage.org/source/user-guide/faq.rst

 If you want to download a specific application, the easiest way to do so is to go to the application releases (e.g. on GitHub or the application website) and download the newest release as an AppImage.

-If you want to have a central catalog of available AppImages, e.g. to know what's available, check out AppImageHub.
-AppImageHub is a crowd-sourced directory of available AppImages.
-It doesn't provide the AppImages directly, but instead links to the original author's download URLs, so you can be sure to download the originally packaged applications.
-Its database can also be used by other third party app stores, which is done by e.g. the `Nitrux <https://nxos.org>`_ OS.
+However, if you rather want to know what's available or search for *a* tool doing something specific like audio editing, there exist several :ref:`software catalogs <software-catalogs-user>`: |software_catalogs_short| They don't provide the AppImages directly, but instead link to the original download URLs, so that you can be sure to download the originally packaged applications.
+For more information on software catalogs, see :ref:`software-catalogs-user`.

-..
-   TODO: Add links (see the TODO in the AppImageHub section) Improve this section when improving the AppImageHub section

 |question| Where do I store my AppImages?